Clays (company): History

 The origin of the company begins in the nineteenth century, when Richard Clay (1789–1877) first managed and then, in 1827, became the owner of Burton & Briggs, a London printer.
 Clay retired in 1868, and his sons set up a new partnership—R. Clay, Sons & Taylor—that went on to acquire Childs & Son, a printer in Bungay, in 1876.
 Previously a general printer, after the First World War, the company specialised more in book printing.
 The company floated on the London stock exchange in 1956 and joined the St Ives Group in 1985.
 In 2018, Italian printers Elcograf paid £23.8 million to acquire Clays from the St Ives Group.

 Current operations

 The company printed some 167 million books in 2024.
 The Bungay printworks was featured in "Hardback Books", an episode of the BBC television documentary series Inside the Factory in January 2025.
-In February 2025, Clays announced the acquisition of TJ Books, a printer based in Padstow which had went into administration the same month.
+In February 2025, Clays announced the acquisition of TJ Books, a printer based in Padstow which had gone into administration the same month.
 In 2021, the company employed 790 people.